Please click on the titles to open and close the following information sections.

 Even if you already have healthy children, it is possible that future children could be affected by a Jewish genetic disorder if both partners are carriers for the same disorder.
 If you are considering expanding your family then testing is still relevant.

-The Jnetics screen identifies carriers of all nine conditions in one go.
-However, if you do have a family history of a particular Jewish genetic disorder, your GP can refer you to a Regional Genetics Service for disorder-specific carrier testing where appropriate.
+The Jnetics test identifies carriers of 47 (or 48) conditions in one go (prior to September 2021, the test covered 9 disorders).
+However, if you do have a family history of a particular Jewish genetic disorder, your GP can refer you to a Regional Genetics Service to see if you are eligible for disorder specific carrier screening.

 Jnetics screening services do NOT include screening for BRCA mutations.
 However, if you are concerned about cancer in your family and would like more information about how to access BRCA screening if appropriate, please contact firstname.lastname@example.org.

 Providing a saliva sample involves spitting in to a saliva collection kit.
 The process is very straight forwards.
 Participants must remember not to eat, drink (even water), smoke or chew gum 30 minutes prior the their appointment.